-STEAM Pathways at South Pointe: Biomedical Sciences, Clean Energy, Computer Science, Engineering STEAM students should take 1 of these courses per year.
-The link to all SPHS Pathway information can be found here: <a href="https://doi.org/10.1007/journal.org/10.1007/
+STEAM Pathways at South Pointe: Biomedical Sciences, Computer Science, Engineering

+STEAM students should take 1 of these courses per year.
+The link to all SPHS Pathway information can be found here: STEAM PATHWAYS

 SCHOLARSHIPS

 A number of scholarships are awarded to deserving seniors each year.
 Information on scholarships and financial aid is announced and sent to all seniors.
 Interested students should be alert to announcements, the scholarship handbook, posted flyers, and financial aid workshops.
 Information may also be found on the school's website.